Home

 Learn to Pray Properly

 Moreover, don’t expect that God will tap you on the shoulder and say, “Hey [N]!
 This is what I want you to do.”
 God’s answer to your prayers will come though ordinary daily events.
 It will be up to you to open your heart to believing that ordinary events—under the influence of constant prayer—can help guide you.
-For everything that happens (especially for tribulations and distress), say to yourself, “What is this telling me about what I need to learn about myself and how I need to change?”
+For everything that occurs (especially for tribulations and distress), say to yourself, “What is this telling me about what I need to learn about myself and how I need to change?”

 O HOLY SPIRIT,